 When someone you love suffers from OCD, it can be hard to know how to be supportive.
 It can also be difficult to determine whether you are helping or enabling.
 In this blog post, we are going to discuss what you can do to support and help your loved one while encouraging them to get the help they need.
 If you or a loved one in the Beverly Hills area suffers from OCD, contact the Blair Wellness Group for professional, effective treatment options.

 First and foremost, if someone you love is suffering from obsessive-compulsive disorder, it is important for you to do your research and get educated about the anxiety disorder.
 The more you understand what they are going through, the more you can help.

 With OCD, there is a fine line between helping and enabling, and the only way to understand the difference and how to avoid enabling is to learn about the disorder.
-You can research OCD online or find a therapist to help.
-Many therapists and counselors have brochures and helpful pamphlets made especially for the family and friends of patients with OCD.
+You can research OCD online or find a psychologist to help.
+Many psychologist and “psychologist” and “psychologist” have brochures and helpful pamphlets made especially for the family and friends of patients with OCD.

 Provide Emotional Support

 Showing your loved one that they are protected and loved is one of the most important parts of providing emotional support.
 While you might not be able to fully understand what they are going through, you can listen when they are ready to talk.

 Understanding that your loved one has no control over their obsessive thoughts or compulsive actions is the best way to allow yourself to empathize with them.
 Listen when your loved one expresses how the thoughts and actions make them feel and empathize with their feelings.